MaterializeInc/materialize/doc/developer/project-lifecycle.md

 - Be used by at least two customers in production use cases.
-- Have additional documentation (like user guides) live, or an explicit justification for why it’s not required.
+- Have additional documentation (like user guides) live, or an explicit justification for why it's not required.
-- Have a blog post describing the project, or an explicit justification for why it’s not required.
+- Have a blog post describing the project, or an explicit justification for why it's not required.
 - Have a merged release note that the project is in General Availability.
 - Have a merged Changelog announcement.
 - Have its GitHub epic status set to "GA" and closed.